Affiliate marketing and passive income as an Amazon Affiliate

 By following these steps and putting in regular and consistent effort, you’ll be able to add thousands of dollars to your income each month!

 NOTE: How much you make each month depends a ton on the traffic you bring to your blog and the size of your list.
-Here are two free resources I created to help you if you need help in either of those areas:

 Amazon Associates is an affiliate program between Amazon (the seller) and you (the advertiser) that gives you a small commission when someone clicks on your link and makes a qualifying purchase.